openvswitch/ovs/OVS_WITH_P4_ARCH.rst

 Introduction:
 -------------------------------------------------------------------------------

-P4-OVS is a a fork of Open vSwitch to support programming offloads to programmable pipelines via P4 language/specification.
+P4-OVS is an early implementation of Open vSwitch to support programming offloads to programmable pipelines via P4 language/specification.
 These patches will be upstreamed back to the OVS community and are being hosted temporarily on ipdk.io to get early feedback.